nepenth/knowledge-base/README.md

 ### Software Engineering <a name="software-engineering"></a>
-The Software Engineering category provides guidance on designing, developing, and maintaining high-quality software systems, covering topics such as best practices, code quality, debugging, performance optimization, security, and testing.
-This category includes 14 articles across six subcategories to help developers improve their skills and build robust, efficient, and secure software applications.
+The Software Engineering category provides guidance on designing, developing, and maintaining high-quality software systems, covering essential topics such as best practices, code quality, and security.
+This category includes 14 articles across six subcategories, offering practical advice and techniques for improving the performance, reliability, and overall excellence of software applications.
 *Subcategories: Best Practices, Code Quality, Debugging, Performance Optimization, Security, Testing* *Items: 14*